Playwright Timeout 30000ms Exceeded: What It Means and How to Fix It

 Similar to action timeouts, navigation timeouts aren't configured by default and defer to the test timeout.

-This can be problematic for slow-loading pages or network issues, as it may consume the entire test timeout on a single navigation event.
+This can be problematic on slow-loading pages or when network issues occur, as it may consume the entire test timeout on a single navigation event.

 This means that if a Locator Assertion doesn't pass within 5 seconds, it fails.

-This shorter timeout for assertions helps identify issues more quickly than waiting for the full test timeout.
+This shorter assertion timeout helps identify issues more quickly than waiting for the full test timeout.

 Decoding the "Timeout 30000ms Exceeded" Error